Léna Bühler: 2021

+Bühler made her FRECA debut in 2021 for R-ace GP.

 In February 2021 it was announced that Bühler would partner Hadrien David, Isack Hadjar and Zane Maloney at R-ace GP in the Formula Regional European Championship, as the first female entrant of the rebranded series.
 However, she injured her hand in a pre-season test and could not attend the opening round.
 After making her debut at the second round in Barcelona, Bühler endured a very difficult season, achieving a best finish of 20th and coming 38th in the standings, last of all the full-time drivers.
 She later admitted that she had struggled a lot physically as a result of the injury, stating that she "lacked a little strength, resistance over the duration of the races".

 2022

-Bühler remained with the team for the 2022 season, where she was entered into the first six races but was only classified in round one at Monaco.
+Bühler remained with the team for the 2022 season, where she was entered into the first six races but was only classified in race one at Monaco.
 She also raced part-time in the Formula Regional Asian Championship during the winter, with a best result of 12th at the final round in Abu Dhabi.